Save This Recipe

 Are there some foods that should never be reheated in the microwave?

-- Breast milk (loss of nutrients, uneven heating)
+- Breast milk (loses nutrients, heats unevenly)

 Specific Food Concerns